Hexachlorocyclopentadiene: Reactions

-HCCP is electrophilic.
+HCCP is an electrophilic building block.
 It degrades in base.
-Alcoholysis affords ketals C5Cl4(OR)2.
+Alcoholysis affords ketals of the formula C5Cl4(OR)2.

 HCCP readily undergoes Diels-Alder reactions with alkenes.
-This reaction is used to produce pesticides such as Aldrin (named after the reaction) and Isodrin.
-Most of these pesticides are no longer commercially available and banned by the Stockholm convention on persistent organic pollutants due to their toxicity to humans and animals.
+This reaction is used to produce pesticides such as aldrin (named after the reaction) and isodrin.
+Most of these pesticides are no longer commercially available and banned by the Stockholm Convention on Persistent Organic Pollutants due to their toxicity to humans and animals.

-Biodegradation
+Degradation in the environment

 In surface water, photolysis is the most common reaction route, with a degradation half-life of 2 to 4 minutes.
-Deeper under water where less light penetrates hydrolysis and biodegradation are prominent pathways.
-The figure below gives an indication of possible degradation pathways when HCCPD is released into the environment.
-Light, water and oxygen can cause a double bond to oxidize to give a ketone structure, which can then undergo a ring-opening and form pentachlorodienoic acid, which forms two butadiene species with the release of carbon dioxide.
-However, this is only a minor pathway.
+Deeper under water where less light penetrates, hydrolysis and biodegradation are prominent pathways.
+Light, water and oxygen can cause a double bond to oxidize to give pentachlorocyclopentenones.
+These may undergo ring-opening hydrolysis to form pentachloro-cis-2,4-pentadienoic acid, which decarboxylates to cis- and trans- pentachlorobutadiene, though this is only a minor pathway.